 1. Your Credit Score

-Before you even consider if you can afford to move out, you need to make sure your credit file is in tip-top shape.
+Before you even consider if you can afford to move out, you need to make sure your credit score is in tip-top shape.
 Almost all landlords and property management companies run a full credit check on you to determine your financial trustworthiness and ability to handle rent payments.
 So, if your credit score is below 650, you have some credit clean-up to do before you’re even eligible to rent.
 It doesn’t matter if you can afford to move out if you don’t qualify for a place to live.

 Start by settling up any bad debt immediately.
 That means collections, past due accounts, or judgments.
 Did you know unpaid speeding or parking tickets show up as a court judgment on your credit file?
 Make sure you pay up what you owe and that all your credit accounts are up to date.